MaRcR11/ba-schedule/README.md

   ```
 - Make sure the ports in the app **match** the specified ports from the **Dockerfile** and **docker-compose.yml**.

-- If you are on root of the app, you can now start the app and create your **client and - server-side containers** with the following command:
+- You can now start the app and create your **client and - server-side containers** with the following command:
   `
      docker-compose up --build
     `